gummif/FastArrayOps.jl/README.md

 Different or new implementations or benchmark cases are welcome as issues or pull requests.

-Currently in developement.
-Operations implemented:
+Currently under developement with the following operations implemented:

 * scale by scalar
 * scale by array